merklejerk/llm-audiobooks/README.md

 poetry run python audiobook_gen.py <spec_file> [--num-chapters N] [--concat-audio output_file]
 ```

+This command generates the next chapter(s) of an audiobook based on the provided specification file.
+The tool automatically picks up where it left off by using progress saved from previous runs.
+It uses OpenAI's APIs to create text content for the chapters and convert them into audio files.
+Optionally, all audio files can be concatenated into a single file.

 ### Parameters

 - `spec_file`: Path to the specification file that describes the story, style, etc.